DOSAYGO-Research/irradix/paper.md

+Your draft is clear and well-structured!
+Here are a few minor edits and suggestions to enhance clarity and ensure consistency throughout the document:

+---

 # Outperforming VByte for Very Large Integers using Phi-Based Encoding

 ## Abstract
 VByte[^1] is a widely-used integer compression algorithm known for its speed and simplicity.
 This study compares the efficiency of two integer compression algorithms—VByte and a Phi-based encoding method—specifically targeting large numbers ranging from 50 to 100 digits.
 The results demonstrate that the Phi-based method outperforms VByte in terms of bit expansion for large integers, highlighting its potential for specialized applications.

 ## Introduction
 Integer compression is critical in various applications, particularly when dealing with large datasets.
 This study explores the performance of VByte, a widely-used compression algorithm, against a custom Phi-based encoding algorithm.
-The hypothesis is that the Phi-based method would perform better with large numbers due to its unique structure.
+The hypothesis is that the Phi-based method will perform better with large numbers due to its unique structure.

 ## Methods
 ### Algorithms
 - **VByte:** A simple, fast integer compression algorithm that encodes integers using variable-length bytes.
-- **Irradix - (Phi-Based Encoding):** A custom method that utilizes the mathematical properties of the golden ratio (Phi) to encode integers.
-See [irradix.py](irradix.py) for implementation, and [README.md](the README) for the math and properties that enable this encoding.
+- **Irradix (Phi-Based Encoding):** A custom method that utilizes the mathematical properties of the golden ratio (Phi) to encode integers.
+See [irradix.py](irradix.py) for the implementation, and [README.md](README.md) for the math and properties that enable this encoding.
-- **L1 - (Length-first Irradix):** Use irradix to encode the integer bit lengths, and prepend the encoded lengths to the concatenated bits of all the integers.
+- **L1 (Length-First Irradix):** A variant of Irradix that first encodes the bit lengths of the integers and then prepends these encoded lengths to the concatenated bits of all the integers.

 ### Test Procedure
 We generated random integers with 50 to 100 digits and compared the bit lengths required by each encoding method.
-The tests were conducted over 10 runs, with sequence lengths ranging from 100 to 1000 integers per test.
-A benchmark (but endecoable) "perfect encoding" that should approach the information-theoretic entropy limit, is constructed by summing the bit lengths of the integers in each test with the bit lengths of their bit lengths.
+The tests were conducted over 10 runs, with sequence lengths ranging from 100 to 1,000 integers per test.
+A benchmark "perfect encoding," which should approach the information-theoretic entropy limit, was constructed by summing the bit lengths of the integers in each test with the bit lengths of their bit lengths.

 ## Results
 Below are the results of the 50 to 100 Digit Test: